 If you’re in search of trophy-sized crappie, then Grenada Lake is your destination.
 While largemouth bass and catfish are not uncommon, crappie is where Grenada Lake has earned its reputation.
 Anglers should fish in shallow waters using brightly colored lures to maximize their chances of catching the big one.

-This 33,000 acre reservoir offers anglers some of the best fishing in the state.
+The Ross Barnett Reservoir is a 33,000 acre body of freshwater offering anglers some of the best fishing in the state.
 Bass, bream, crappie and catfish are typical, but landing them will prove to be a test of true skill and decision making.
 Known locally as “The Rez” the lake divides into three separate areas offering anglers different looks, each unique with success to be had depending on your method of fishing.

 Located in southern Washington County, Lake Washington is known as one of the best crappie holes in the state.
 If a laid-back lakefront vacation is what you’re looking for, then Lake Washington is your spot.
 There are cabins available to rent that are desirable for both avid fisherman and family weekend getaways.

 Enid Lake, located mostly in Yalobusha County, holds the world record for white crappie at 5.3lbs.
 So as you guessed it, the crappie fishing is no joke.
 Whether you’re baitcasting, spinning or fly fishing your chances of getting a bite here are good.